PhD in signal processing from University of Rennes, France.

 My research interests include image/video coding using learning-based methods.

-📄 June 2022: Paper accepted @ IEEE ICIP 2022 introducing our learned video codec.
+📄 October 2022: Paper presented @ IEEE ICIP 2022 presenting AIVC, a learned video codec.

 🎓 October 2021: I received my PhD in signal processing from the University of Rennes, France.
 My thesis manuscript is available here.